Hong Kong Supplementary Character Set: GCCS

 Due to the inherent differences between standard written Chinese and written Cantonese, the Government of Hong Kong recognised the need for a standardised set of proprietary characters that would allow for the streamlining of electronic communication; at the time, the Big5 Chinese encoding scheme did not contain a vast majority of these characters (some were erroneously cross-listed with similar characters).

-The Government Chinese Character Set (政府通用字庫) or GCCS was thus developed by the government.
+The Government Chinese Character Set (政府通用字庫) or GCCS was thus developed by the government, providing an additional 3,049 hanzi supplementing the 13,053 present in Big5.
 The character set consists of Chinese characters commonly used in Hong Kong.
 Some characters are Cantonese-specific, while some are alternative forms of characters.
 The set is not well-organised and the characters are not closely examined.

+Additionally, Hong Kong's Department of Judiciary made use of an additional extension on top of the base GCCS set, adding a further 145 characters.
+These were included in the 0x8A and 0x8B rows of Big5.

 HKSCS-1999

 Subsequently, the HKSCS-1999 (HKSCS 1999 specification) was developed.
-106 GCCS characters were removed in HKSCS-1999 as a result of unification, and their Big5 code points are reserved for compatibility.
+Although this represented an overall increase in the number of characters included compared to GCCS, 106 GCCS characters were removed in HKSCS-1999, and their Big5 code points are reserved for compatibility.
+Of these, 84 were removed as a result of unification with Big5 characters or with other HKSCS characters.

-Retired "not verifiable" GCCS characters are found in UTC Sources (UTC-00877-UTC-00898), where they are sourced from Adobe-CNS1-1, an Adobe-CNS1 supplement implemented to support GCCS.
+The other 22 GCCS characters removed in HKSCS-1999 were retired as "not verifiable".
+They are found in UTC Sources (UTC-00877-UTC-00898), where they are sourced from Adobe-CNS1-1, an Adobe-CNS1 supplement implemented to support GCCS.